 IBM Helps FAA with Data Analytics

-A new research project is aimed at protecting the civilian aviation system from cyber attacks using security analytics.
+The FAA and IBM are collaborating on a research project aimed at protecting the U.S. civilian aviation system from cyber attacks using security analytics technologies.

 "The pilot makes use of recently released IBM software called InfoSphere Streams, which was developed in conjunction with the Department of Defense and can perform realtime analytics on heavy throughput data streams of up to millions of events or messages per second," writes InformationWeek’s J. Nicholas Hoover.